cloudinary/cloudinary-video-analytics/README.md

 # Cloudinary Video Analytics
 The Cloudinary Video Analytics package allows you to track analytics for your Cloudinary videos using video players other than the Cloudinary Video Player.
-The library targets the HTML5 video tag and is designed to work with any other video players that use this tag.
+The library targets the HTML5 video tag and is designed to work with any video player that use this tag.
 For more information view the [documentation](https://cloudinary.com/documentation/video_analytics).

 ### Usage
 **1. Install the package**: